-Al-powered digital banking firm, Finn Al, for example, decided to invest in new marketing channels:
+Al-powered digital banking firm, Finn Al, for example, decided to invest in new marketing channels.
+As explained by Kinsley Chan, their Director of Finance:

 "With individuals not being physically in the office, we increased monitoring bandwidth and overall general security.
 We also increased our marketing spend.
 Because we could no longer attend events, we pivoted our spend to experiment with other marketing channels."